yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 I did manage to have friends when I grew up, and now I think back, most of them were not so conforming to the mainstream society.
 Each of them are wierd in their own rite.
 I never managed to keep connections as I move to different schools.
 Sometimes I'm not even able to keep them over the break.

-In highschool, I met someone who thought about the world exactly the way I did, and I liked her very much--she was probably homophobic.
-My heart skipped a beat when she and another friend asked each other "you are not homosexual, right?"
-Their tone was playful, sarcastic, and unfriendly.
+In highschool, I met someone who thought about the world exactly the way I did, and I liked her very much--just that she was probably homophobic.
+My heart skipped a beat when she and another friend asked "you are not homosexual, right?"
+Their tone was playful, sarcastic, and with a sense of disdaine when they said the word "homosexual".

-I could only said no. I was very nervous as I said so, probably because I really wanted to come out to them, and in the mean time, I am afraid that they sensed anything.
+I could only said no. I was very nervous as I said so, probably because I was partially lying (I identified as bisexual at that time) and I was afraid that they sensed anything.

 We were walking down the stairs after the Monday morning assemblies during my freshman year of high school.
 It was a sad sunny day.

 I still kept her as my friend, until my mom told me in my sophomore year, being a friend with her made me perform more poorly.
-Now I think about it, it's only because I became more like myself.
+Now I think about it, it was most likely because I became more like myself.
 We were not just cynical, but also more anti-social, and we lived in our own world.
-Being weird together felt great, but nonetheless I was conscious about the fact that we were weird.
+Being weird together felt great, but nonetheless I was conscious about the fact that we were weird, and it was harder with my feelings for her.
+I had to withdraw.

 I never met anyone like her again, and I do regret cutting off with her with a seemingly serious excuse.
 I knew it was an excuse, something most other people would approve of but I knew enough that she was innocent.

 I found it hard to be as open to others as I was to her, but I also accept it to be a punishment to my own decision.

-We performed a piece together in our second year, and people thought we looked like a couple.
-That comment flattered me, but the rehearsals did not reconnect us.
+We performed a piece together in our second year.
+She played the piano while I played the harmonica.
+It went not that great especially because we were performing among music students, but people thought we looked like a couple.
+That comment flattered me (while I was cogniscent of the fact that it didn't make those people any less homophobic, since it was only romanticization and we did not display any intimacy, which would definitely have disturbed anyone), but the rehearsals and math classes did not reconnect us.

-I mean, after all, with her orthodox Catholic background, I don't think we can connect in the long run.
+I don't feel too bad about this, but it was extremely complicated.
+I mean, after all, with her orthodox Catholic background, I don't think we can connect in any way in the long run.
 She told me that she would just follow whatever the religion told her to do, since it's easier this way.

-I can only describe this encounter as unfortunate.
+I can only describe this encounter as unfortunate but somewhat rewarding.

 ---

-My mom almost knows everything, but she also did project her resentment towards my dad to the part of me that's similar to him.
-I am influenced by her to also hate this part of me, and so I became at least two halves.
+My mom almost knew everything, but she also did project her resentment towards my dad to the part of me that's similar to him.
+Under her influence, I also learned hate this part of myself, and so I splitted myself.

-Looking at this half of me, I became very emotional.
+Looking at this unwanted half of me, I became very emotional.
 I used to think that I am very privileged to get the type of attention I had, to go to those classes, those schools, and thus I have no excuse to complain.
 In fact I did enjoy most classes other than the math class, and I am very lucky to say this.
-They did also leave no time that I have control over to become myself without masking.
+They did also leave me no time that I have control over to become myself without masking.

-My pain does not come from these classes, but the systems of all levels that brings me self rejection, continuous and radical self rejection.
-I reject my talent, preferences, things that make me different, especially the part that's simipar to my dad.
+My pain does not come from these classes, but the systems of various levels that brought me self rejection, continuous and radical self rejection.
+I rejected my talents, preferences, things that make me different from others, especially the part that's simipar to my dad.
 With my mom's comments, I actively rejected my friendships , deep connections that are special, emotional support, all the vulnerable and imperfect exchange.
 The metaphor I used before was, as a woman, I grew up with education of toxic masculinity.

 It's not completely so, since I still was educated to be more easy going.
 But I can't expose my vulnerabilities, because I will be worse off... because my mom was worse off, and so she hoped that I wouldn't be.
 My mom probably thought that to be a man but with women's social skills would be the strongest combination one can have.
 Well, under a patriarchal society that makes sense, but it's also forcing me to do things I can't do.